Frequently Asked Questions for Sunrooms:

 Yes.
 Often your contractor will include the drawings and filing for the permit as part of their price to you.
 Contractors do not get enough credit for the time and effort it can take in getting a permit.

 Can I install it myself or do I need a contractor?

 A homeowner with a high level of DIY skill can tackle our Grand Vista pre-fabricated sunroom.
-Craft-Bilt’s warranty is for properly installed product and does not include installation related issues.
-Please fill out our contact form and pay attention the notes regarding DIY.
-When you fill out the form you can check the DIY box, otherwise our response will usually include the name of a local retailer.
+Craft-Bilt’s warranty is for properly installed products and does not include installation-related issues.
+Please fill out our contact form and pay attention to the notes regarding DIY.
+When you fill out the form you can check the DIY box, otherwise, our response will usually include the name of a local retailer.